 4. Your brand identity should be adaptable

-We’ve already spoken about consistency of using your brand identity across all touchpoints, but looking to the future, in the longer term, your brand identity should also be adaptable to change.
+We’ve already spoken about the consistency of using your brand identity across all touchpoints, but looking to the future, in the longer term, your brand identity should also be adaptable to change.
 The world is forever changing and customers tastes never stay the same for too long.
-Your brand identity needs to be able adapt to changing times, changing attitudes and changing mindsets.
+Your brand identity needs to be able to adapt to changing times, changing attitudes and changing mindsets.
 You must ensure that however the business landscape changes, your whole brand is able to evolve with the surrounding landscape and culture.
 Don’t fight change, embrace it, and make sure your brand is able to adapt to it.
 Regardless of the size of your business, make sure your brand identity, as well as your logo design, is always nimble, flexible and adaptable and make sure everyone in your company understands the changing face of your brand too.

 5. Your brand identity should have a good story to tell

 It’s essential to have a good story to tell.
 It reminds customers that there are human beings behind the company, just like them, who work hard to give them what they want.
 A good story will create emotional connections, give a feeling of familiarity and generate trust.
 Managing those stories is an art in itself but once you master the art it is remarkably effective in captivating customers and retaining loyalty.
-Get the right feelings and emotions behind your stories and they will ensures your brand identity sticks in the mind of your customers for years to come.
+Get the right feelings and emotions behind your stories and they will ensure your brand identity sticks in the mind of your customers for years to come.